Operation Big Bird

-"Operation Big Bird" (Filipino: Oplan Big Bird) was the attempt of the Philippine Government during the presidency of Corazon Aquino to recover the alleged US$7.5 billion of hidden accounts and assets of President Ferdinand Marcos and his family in the Swiss banks.
-Conceived by Philippine banker Michael de Guzman, it commenced shortly after Marcos was forced into asylum in the United States.
-Initially, Operation Big Bird did not recover any money with two differing reports by Representative Victorio Chaves and Senator Jovito Salonga.
+"Operation Big Bird" (Filipino: Oplan Big Bird) was the attempt of the Philippine Government during the presidency of Corazon Aquino to recover an alleged US$7.5 billion of hidden accounts and assets of President Ferdinand Marcos and his family in Swiss banks.
+Conceived by Philippine banker Michael de Guzman, it commenced shortly after Marcos was forced into exile in the United States.
+Initially, Operation Big Bird did not recover any money, with two differing reports by Representative Victorio Chaves and Senator Jovito Salonga.
 Chaves laid the blame upon Salonga, Solicitor-General Sedfrey Ordoñez and the Swiss bank lawyers.
 Salonga countered that Ordoñez had prevented the Philippine government from losing a large sum of money.
-Evidence suggests that de Guzman acted in good faith on behalf of the new government but that a double cross may have been present.
+Evidence suggests that de Guzman acted in good faith on behalf of the new government but that a double cross may have been involved.

 Background

 After Ferdinand Marcos and his family were sent to exile in Hawaii, President Aquino's Executive Order No. 1 on February 28, 1986, created the Presidential Commission on Good Government (PCGG).
 The mandate of the PCGG was to recover all the ill-gotten wealth of Ferdinand Marcos, his family, relatives, associates, and cronies.
 Salonga was called to head the PCGG.

 Operation Big Bird began when Filipino banker and Chairman of Credit Manila, de Guzman, contacted the Aquino administration and offered his services to recover the Marcos' wealth in the various banks in Switzerland and other countries.
 De Guzman then was put in touch with Brigadier General Jose T. Almonte and Charlie Avila.

 The banks, financial institutions and other companies that dealt with the Marcos wealth and assets were held in various countries, namely: